SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are a few tips for getting around San Francisco to key attractions.
 They are some of the most popular Muni routes and will show you what buses to take during your visit.

 Golden Gate Bridge: You have two options for getting around San Francisco and over to the Golden Gate Bridge.
-Muni, SF's transit, offers a bus that will take you right to the Visitor's Center on the southern side.
+Muni offers a bus that will take you right to the Visitor's Center on the southern side.
 It's the 28 and you will need to transfer over to this bus if you are coming from Union Square or Fisherman's Wharf.
 This is the slower, but less expensive option.

 Golden Gate Park: To get to Golden Gate Park, you can take the N Judah or the 5 Fulton.
 The N Judah runs on the southern end of the park and the 5 Fulton runs along the northern edge of the park.
 From there, you can walk to your destination inside Golden Gate Park.

 Pier 39: This is another top destination.
 You will find several options to get to Pier 39.
-You can take the Powell Mason cable car from Union Square or the F streetcar.
+You can take the Powell-Mason cable car from Union Square or the F streetcar.

-Twin Peaks: If you want to climb to the top of Twin Peaks for amazing views around SF, then head over to the Castro Street Station first (F streetcar or the K, L + M light rail trains).
+Twin Peaks: If you want to climb to the top of Twin Peaks for amazing views around SF, then head over to the Castro Street Station first (F streetcar or the K, L and M light rail trains).
 From here, transfer over to the 37 and get off on Crestline Drive.
 This is where you will find a set of stairs that will take you first to the main road and then you can climb one or both of the peaks.

 Getting Around San Francisco: Districts